Sublimis/SteadyScreen/README.md

 ## About the service

-[Stilly](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) application uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
+[SteadyScreen service](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) application uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
 The service then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
 The data accessed during the process, using Android's AccessibilityService API, can be of personal and confidential nature (i.e. sensitive information).
 The application never collects, stores nor shares that data in any way.

 ⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.
 It uses only the accelerometer sensor to achieve the goal.